Estimate Time5 min

 Once you reach age 50, catch-up provisions in the tax code allow you to increase your tax-advantaged savings in several types of retirement accounts.

-• If you participate in a 401(k), Roth 401(k), 403(b), or similar workplace retirement savings plan, the catch-up opportunity is even greater: up to $7,500 a year.
-That means you can contribute up to $30,500 in 2024.
-(The SECURE 2.0 Act of 2022 introduced new requirements for high earners: Starting in 2026, if you earn more than $145,000 in the prior calendar year, all catch-up contributions at age 50 or older will need to be made to a Roth account in after-tax dollars.
-Individuals earning $145,000 or less, adjusted for inflation going forward, will be exempt from the Roth requirement.
-The Act also introduces a new catchup limit for individuals age 60-63 starting in 2025.
-If your plan allows, you may be able to contribute up to 150% of the catch-up limit.)
+The SECURE 2.0 Act of 2022 introduced new requirements for high earners: Starting this year, in 2026, if you earned at least $150,000 in 2025, all catch-up contributions at age 50 or older will need to be made to a Roth account in after-tax dollars.
+Individuals earning less than $150,000, adjusted for inflation going forward, will be exempt from the Roth requirement.

 3. Harness the power of tax-advantaged accounts